Everything You Need to Know About Cribbage

 Creating the Crib

 Both players then discard two cards from their hands in order to create a Crib.
 The players arbitrarily choose cards, but there are a few things to consider regarding discarded cards.
-There are certain strategies for choosing the right cards to discard, but we will talk about that later.
+There are specific strategies for choosing the right cards to discard, but we will talk about that later.

 For now, four cards that have been chosen for Crib lay aside facing down and wait for their time to come into play.